innocent1105/innocent1105/README.md

 - AI/ML with Python
 - Systems programming with C++

-🔭 I’m working on:
-- 🚀 RealismStudio: A 3D collaboration platform for architects and engineers
-- 📈 A sales forecasting SaaS platform using ML and LLMs

 💡 I like building tools that solve real-world problems and make life easier.

 📫 How to reach me: